louismullie/temp-data/markdown_final/c1cae2a8-74c1-edd6-2e9c-c5b911cef3fa.md

 Method

-Subjects had a DSM-IV diagnosis of bipolar I disorder in partial or full remission and a Young Mania Rating Scale score <or= 8 at screening.
+Subjects had a DSM-IV diagnosis of bipolar I disorder in partial or full remission and a Young Mania Rating Scale score ≤ 8 at screening.
 Subjects were randomly assigned to 1 of 2 treatment sequences: risperidone-quetiapine or quetiapine-risperidone.
 Subjects in the risperidone-quetiapine sequence received 2 mg of risperidone with dinner and placebo with breakfast during period 1 and 100 mg of quetiapine with dinner and 100 mg with breakfast during period 2.
 Subjects in the quetiapine-risperidone sequence received the same treatments in reverse order.
 The 2 treatment periods were separated by a 6- to 14-day washout period.
 Cognitive function, including attention, working memory, declarative memory, processing speed, and executive functions, was measured before and after dosing.
 The Visual Analog Scale for Fatigue was also completed.
 The primary endpoint was a neurocognitive composite score (NCS).
 The study was conducted from November 2004 through August 2005.

 Results